Magical place!

 He will very much have the personality and character of soil conditions in his wine, even if this costs him some complexity, but he doesn't want to keep the same style in every vintage at any price.
 "Let us see what soil and weather have cooked together this year and get the best possible out of it.
 The miracle comes first of all from Mother Nature, he says.

 In the mid-'90s, he was presented with the following statement from a taster: "Monsieur Mitjavile, in 1988, you made an elegant wine, and in 1989, an opulent wine".
-The answer came immediately, "I am not responsible!"
+The answer came immediately, "I am not responsible; the weather was!"
 Francois Mitjavile stands rock solid by his views.
 An oenologist's advice to filter the super-concentrated 1989 was turned down immediately because it would leave many deposits (so what?).

 What's the secret behind Tertre Roteboeuf's and Roc de Cambes' success?
 Francois Mitjavile's work is exceptionally well thought out, and his love for wine and intuition drives him.
 In addition to this, he has a lot of courage and self-belief.
 Francois Mitjavile often takes risks, which other winemakers in Bordeaux do not dare.
 At the same time, he is incredibly self-confident and focused.
 It makes him a complex winemaker whose skills are close to genius-like.
 Francois Mitjavile walks in the vineyard at night with his hands on his back and talks lovingly to the vines.

-It is undeniable that Tertre Roteboeuf and Roc de Cambes have Francois Mitjavile's personal "signature" because the style of both wines is different compared to many wines in Bordeaux.
+It is indisputable that Tertre Roteboeuf and Roc de Cambes have Francois Mitjavile's personal "signature" because their style is different from many Bordeaux wines.
 This distinct style (raisin-like lusciousness and lots of perfectly ripe fruit) acts like an ultra-strong magnet for many wine lovers, resulting in enormous demand.

-Since the 1994 vintage, he removed the word "Château" from the label of both wines.
+Since the 1994 vintage, he has removed the word "Château" from the labels of both wines.
 This famous word sounded pretentious and did not fit his working style.

 I visited Tertre Roteboeuf in 1987, 1988, 1990, 1993, and every year since 1995.
-Every visit has been a great experience and a learning one not only because of his magnificent wines but also because Francois Mitjavile is a very cultivated person who knows much about things other than wine, like culture and politics.
+Every visit has been a great learning experience, not only because of his magnificent wines but also because Francois Mitjavile is a very cultivated person who knows much about things other than wine, like culture and politics.

 -----

-Tasted in April 2023.
-It had an intense nose of black and red berries, a big palette of flavors and complexity, and an excellent mid-palate.
-Seamless, silky berries, grained tannin, and sophisticated touch.
-Long, caressing finish.
+Tasted twice - last time in April 2024.
+Consistent notes.
+It had an intense nose of black and red berries, an extensive palette of flavors and complexity, and an excellent mid-palate.
+It was seamless, with silky berries, grained tannin, a sophisticated touch, and a long, caressing finish.
 Excellent effort, as usual.
+This was in April 2023.
+One year later, it showed even better, with even more intensity and richness.
+Dream wine!

 Tertre Roteboeuf 2021 (barrel sample) 96-97p